Extending Git-Iris

 src/agents/tools/git.rs - Commit Mode:

-src/agents/tools/file_analyzer.rs - Review Mode: Complete mode with state, handler, and renderer
+src/agents/tools/file_read.rs - Review Mode: Complete mode with state (

 Contributing